CV examples

 • Traineeships and apprenticeships: Just like internships, they bridge the gap between your academic, personal, and professional interests.
 It signals to a recruiter that you have hard skills gained during your practical experience.
 You can look at it as an investment in your career.
 Although you usually don’t get paid much for these kinds of training, the reward is much better than it seems at first glance.

 Any of these would be a great example of a CV for a student in a university.
-Think of activities or experience most relevant to your position and incorporate them in your career documents.
+Think of activities or experiences most relevant to your position and incorporate them in your career documents.

 Camera Flash